 The success of UMUC's efforts is evident.
-Year after year, UMUC continues to garner awards from such notable organizations as the University Continuing Education Association, the Sloan Consortium, and the Maryland Distance Learning Association.
+Year after year, UMUC continues to garner awards from such notable organizations as the Sloan Consortium, the International Council for Open and Distance Education, IMS Global Learning Consortium, Military Advanced Education, and the Council of College and Military Educators.